SaidTorres3/video-editor/README.md

 - Efficient audio mixing with minimal CPU overhead
 - Automatic format conversion handles different audio specifications

-### Backblaze B2 Upload
+### Cloud Upload

-Configure your B2 credentials under **Options > B2 Settings**.
-When `Auto upload` is enabled the exported video is automatically uploaded to Backblaze B2 and the download URL is shown after completion.
+Configure one or both providers under **Options > Upload Settings**.
+Enter your Backblaze B2 credentials or Catbox user hash in their respective dialogs.
+When `Auto upload after export` is enabled, the exported video is uploaded to the selected provider and the download URL is shown in a copyable dialog.
+Uploads without a Catbox user hash are anonymous and will not appear in your account.

 ## Troubleshooting